cmskorcz/note-taker/README.md

 ### Installation
 No installation is required, as application is online and all notes are saved to a json database.
 In order to user application, please visit live link below.
 ### Usage
 On first time launch, a user will have a blank note template with a "Title" and "Note" field.
 When a user clicks on these fields, they may populate the fields with text.
 Once finished, a user may click the save icon to save the note.
 The note title will then appear on the left side of the page.
 When a user clicks the title on the side, the note will then appear in the main section, with the note field populated with the user's saved text.
-In order to delete a note, a user must double-click on the trash icon associated with the desired note.
+At this current time, deleting notes is not functional.
 ### License
 Unlicensed
 ### Contributing